hopchouinard/Claraforge/why-it-works/README.md

 ## 🚀 The Deeper Value

-While the main Claraverse repo gives you tools for AI collaboration, this folder gives you the **mental models** to use those tools effectively.
+While the main Claraforge repo gives you tools for AI collaboration, this folder gives you the **mental models** to use those tools effectively.
 It's the difference between having a recipe and understanding cooking.

-The insights here aren't just about Clara or Claraverse—they're about:
+The insights here aren't just about Clara or Claraforge—they're about:

 - How humans and AI can think better together
 - Why certain interaction patterns succeed where others fail